roscopecoltran/papernet-ops/docker/docs/DOCKER-PAPERNET_FRONT.md

 It allows to:
 - Run a development docker container for Papernet front-end components
-- Wrap distribution version of its components into small sized and secured docker containers (scratch or alpine+gosu)
+- Wrap front-end static version into a small sized and secured docker containers (scratch or alpine 3.6 with gosu)

 ## Quick
 ```bash
 make compose.all
 ```

-## with Docker Compose
+## with Docker Compose (recommended)

 ### Builld 'DEV' container for Papernet 'FRONT-END'
 ```bash